If I Had Legs I'd Kick You: Production

-If I Had Legs I'd Kick You began filming in August and September 2023 in Montauk, New York after SAG-AFTRA granted an interim agreement for the film amidst the actors' strike.
+If I Had Legs I'd Kick You began filming in August and September 2023 in Montauk, New York, after SAG-AFTRA granted an interim agreement for the film during the actors' strike.
+The film was shot over 27 days, with Bronstein giving up her director's fee to obtain two additional shooting days.
+Due to the film's limited budget, Bronstein and the director of photography recorded its surrealist elements during post-production.